sarahheayoon/sarahheayoon/README.md

 ### Hey!
 I'm Sarah
 - I do data at a crypto start-up, which means I work with web3/blockchain data!
-- I have a background in mathematics & politics
+- I have a background in mathematics & political science
 - Outside of coding, I like to make music

 ### You can find me here :)